 In recent years, there’s been an increased interest in day trading crypto because cryptocurrencies are a volatile asset class (and day traders need volatility to profit), the Cryptocurrency market is open 24/7, and the commission fees are very low compared to trading stocks.

-But how do day traders make money successfully?
+But how do day traders actually trade cryptocurrencies?
 How does one start and what strategies should one learn?

-In this guide, you’ll find the answers to these questions, and more!
+In this How to Day Trade Cryptocurrency guide, you’ll find the answers to these questions, and more!

 Should You Engage in Day Trading Cryptocurrency?

 Day trading refers to the process of speculating on the price of a financial instrument or asset during the course of a single day (hence the second term “intraday trading”).
 Day trading cryptocurrency, then, involves entering and exiting positions or buying and selling crypto assets, within the same day to make a profit.

 The reason why day trading is so attractive for traders is that it allows them to capitalize on short-term price fluctuations.
 To achieve this, they need to stay alert to any market movements and place a number of orders to increase their chances of making a profit.
 For some traders, day trading is only a one-time thing while others perform it on a regular basis.